 - 2 tsp soy sauce

-- 2 Tbsp black sugar (or dark muscovado sugar or dark brown sugar; I used dark muscovado sugar that I bought on Amazon, but you can also purchase Okinawan black sugar on Amazon)
+- 2 Tbsp black sugar (I used dark muscovado sugar; you can also purchase Okinawan black sugar on Amazon; or use dark brown sugar in a pinch)

 - 2 Tbsp awamori (Okinawan distilled liquor)